ashishkumarrathore/react-redux-rest-api-hooks-way-in-minutes/README.md

 # react-redux-rest-api-hooks-way-in-minutes
-how to invoke backend services like REST apis through hooks methods
+how to invoke backend services like REST apis through hook methods